pra-navi/tp/docs/UserGuide.md

 ### 1. Viewing help: `help`

-You can access the help page at any time, ensuring that you will never be lost.
+You can view a link to access the user guide at any time, ensuring that you will never be lost.

-Format:
+#### Format:

 ```
 help
 ```

-Examples:
+#### Examples:

 - `help`

-Output:

   - Opens a window with a link to our user guide.
+You can copy the URL into a browser, or click on the "Open in browser" button to access the user guide directly.

   ![help message](images/output/help_success.png)